Bernard Nathanson: Anti-abortion

 With the development of ultrasound in the 1970s, Nathanson had the chance to observe a real-time abortion.
 This led him to reconsider his views on abortion.
 He is often quoted as saying that abortion is "the most atrocious holocaust in the history of the United States".
 He wrote the book Aborting America in which he discussed what he called "the dishonest beginnings of the abortion movement".
 In 1983, Nathanson debated Henry Morgentaler for an hour on a Canadian national superstation.

 In 1984, Nathanson directed and narrated a film titled The Silent Scream, in co-operation with the National Right to Life Committee, which contained the ultrasound video of a mid-term (12 weeks) abortion.
 His second documentary, Eclipse of Reason, dealt with late-term abortions.
 He stated that the numbers he once cited for Naral concerning the number of deaths linked to illegal abortions were "false figures".
 Referring to his previous work as an abortion provider and abortion rights activist, he wrote in his 1996 autobiography Hand of God: "I am one of those who helped usher in this barbaric age."
 Nathanson developed what he called the "vector theory of life", which states that from the moment of conception there exists "a self-directed force of life that, if not interrupted, will lead to the birth of a human baby."

 Despite his drastic change in beliefs, Nathanson claimed to have genuine women's rights as his priority.
 He argued that abortion exploited women rather than empowering them.
 This was based on his belief that women were often pressured into choosing abortion due to factors like financial instability, lack of support, or societal pressures, rather than having a truly free choice.
 Nathanson also criticized the abortion industry for profiting from women's vulnerability and accused the feminist movement of manipulating women’s rights rhetoric to promote abortion.
 In his view, true support for women’s rights meant providing alternatives that supported women and their unborn children.

 Religious conversion

-Despite Nathanson growing up Jewish, for more than ten years even after he became anti-abortion, he described himself as an "atheist".
-In 1996, however, he converted to Catholicism through the efforts of the Reverend C. John McCloskey and psychiatrist Karl Stern.
-In December 1996, Nathanson was baptized by John Cardinal O'Connor in a private Mass with a group of friends in New York's St. Patrick's Cathedral.
-He also received Confirmation and first Communion from the cardinal.
+Despite Nathanson growing up Jewish, for more than 10 years even after he became anti-abortion, he described himself as an atheist.

+In 1996, Nathanson converted to Catholicism through the efforts of Fr C. John McCloskey and psychiatrist Karl Stern.
+In December 1996, Nathanson was baptized by Cardinal John O'Connor of New York in a private Mass with a group of friends at St. Patrick's Cathedral.
+He also received Confirmation and First Communion from the cardinal.
 Nathanson's increasing participation in the anti-abortion movement along with his contemplations on the ethical ramifications of his prior job in abortion services had an impact on this change.
-When asked why he converted to Roman Catholicism, he stated that "no religion matches the special role for forgiveness that is afforded by the Catholic Church".
+When asked why he converted to Catholicism, he stated that "no religion matches the special role for forgiveness that is afforded by the Catholic Church".